dchong5/Showcase/README.md

 Welcome to my repository.
 This will be a temporary repository to showcase my work for the time being.
 I do not have much, but I will continue to add more!

 ## CV website
-This was just a small website to tie json data into a formatted webpage.
+This was just a small and quick website to tie json data into a formatted webpage.
 I will update only the Json file to update my CV on this website.

 Page: https://gifted-bohr-07b725.netlify.app/